fosspill/FFXIV_Modding_Tool/usage.md

 Available actions:
-  modpack import, mpi      Import a modpack, requires a .ttmp(2) to be specified mods list, ml            List all currently installed mods mods enable, me          Enable all installed mods mods disable, md         Disable all installed mods
+  modpack import, mpi      Import a modpack, requires a .ttmp(2) to be specified modpack info, mpinfo     Show info about a modpack, requires a .ttmp(2) to be specified mods list, ml            List all currently installed mods mods enable, me          Enable all installed mods mods disable, md         Disable all installed mods